-Step 7: Install your WordPress plugins
+Step 6: Install WordPress Plugins

-Once of the best parts about WordPress is that it’s infinitely customizable.
+One of the best parts about WordPress is that it’s infinitely customizable.
 Since it’s open-source, you can change it to do whatever you want.

-WordPress plugins are little batches of software you can install within WordPress to get extra functionality.
+The easiest way to make changes is with plugins.
+Plugins are little batches of software you can install within WordPress to get extra functionality.
 This is how you’ll add a bunch of extra features to your site without having to code anything yourself.

 Be careful here and try not to go overboard.

 Not only can plugins cause unexpected conflicts with each other, they become a security liability since it’s unlikely that every plugin owner will maintain the plugin over time.
 They also become a huge headache to manage.

 - Akismet – Required for every blog, it automatically filters a ton of comment spam which is a problem for every blogger.

 - Yoast SEO – The most highly recommended SEO plugin, it handles a bunch of SEO tasks automatically for you and also makes on-page SEO tasks a lot easier.

 - Contact Form 7 – The most popular contact form out there.
-Set up a contact page on your site and then use this plugin to create a contact form that will email you any time someone fills out the form.
+Set up a contact page on your site, and then use this plugin to create a contact form that will email you any time someone fills out the form.
 Super easy.